Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 And if you loved traditional scrapbooking but find yourself wanting more — photo blending, color work, artistic depth that paper cannot deliver — digital is where that possibility lives.
 The learning curve is real but shorter than you expect, especially with step-by-step guidance.
 What waits on the other side is unlike anything a paper punch can produce.

 The best place to start?
-The beginner’s guide to digital scrapbooking covers what the process looks like from the very first page.
-And the benefits of digital scrapbooking goes deeper into why so many crafters have made the switch — and found a creative life they did not know was possible.
+The guide to what digital scrapbooking is covers what the process looks like from the very first page.
+And the benefits of digital scrapbooking go deeper into why so many crafters have made the switch — and found a creative life they did not know was possible.

 I made that leap almost 25 years ago, when this was all brand new, and there was no one to show me how.
 I have made every mistake and found my way through every challenge.
 That is what I am here to help you skip.
 The transcendence part?
 It is worth it.